neokarasu/CryptoCurrency/README.md

 - Profit (absolute and percentage)
 - Profit deducting regular fees (absolute and percentage)

+Dependencies:
-Coins.php uses exchange rates for EUR/USD from fixer.io which are updated at 4pm CET every working day Coins.php uses cryptocurrency exchange rates and percentage changes from Coinmarketcap that are updated every 5 minutes
+- Coins.php uses exchange rates for EUR/USD from fixer.io which are updated at 4pm CET every working day

-For now it only has:
-- Bitcoin
-- Ethereum
-- Litecoin
-- A tab to keep track of potential coins with simulated profit
+- Coins.php uses cryptocurrency exchange rates and percentage changes from Coinmarketcap that are updated every 5 minutes

 Plan to change:
 - Add ATH (all time high and 2/3 of ATH as info if any site supplies this through an API)